01Change Your Television Service

 While it may not be practical to pay your rent or utility bills in cash, switching to cash for entertainment expenses and your grocery bill can help you cut back on your spending.

-It helps to have a hard limit on your spending, and if you will not fall back on your debit card when you are shopping, you will be more aware of what you are spending.
+It helps to have a hard limit on your spending, and if you do not fall back on your debit card when you are shopping, you will be more aware of what you are spending.

 It may mean making choices at the store to put things back, but it will also help you determine the best way to use the money that you do have since you will be prioritizing the money you spend shopping.

-07Work on Paying Off Your Debt
+07Work on Paying off Your Debt

 High-interest debt, like credit cards, can eat up your monthly income.
 You may be surprised at just how much you are paying in interest each month if you are carrying a balance on your credit cards.

-Taking the steps to pay off your credit cards as quickly as possible will free up additional money in your budget and make it possible for you to do more things with your money.
+Taking steps to pay off your credit cards as quickly as possible will free up additional money in your budget and make it possible for you to do more things with your money.
 If you want to be more comfortable and save getting rid of your debt is an important step.

 7 Ways to Save Money on a Tight Budget

-When money is tight, or you are trying to increase your savings, you may be looking for additional ways to save money or you may want to start saving if you have no savings.
+When money is tight, or you are trying to increase your savings, you may be looking for additional ways to save money, or you may want to start saving if you have no savings.
 You may need to prioritize saving before paying off your debt in some situations.
 Often when you are barely getting by, it seems impossible to find additional ways to save money.
 However, it is times like this when you need to work even harder to give yourself the extra savings you need as a cushion to cover unexpected expenses.
 It is so important to make saving money a priority.
 Here are fives ways you can save money even when money is tight.